Never miss an MBA/BBA update again

 10.5

-XAT Cutoff 2025 for the Top MBA Colleges in India
+XAT Cutoff 2026 for Top B-schools in India

 Colleges Accepting XAT Scores